Le Siepi: When Gardening Becomes Art

 c) windbreak hedges

-The hedges have been grouped and classified into a few broad categories.
+Hedges have been grouped and classified into some broad categories.

 The first of these is based on the way in which human intervention manifests itself in the planting, formation and maintenance of hedges.

 The second classification considers the function that the hedge must perform.
-This classification will include defensive hedges, ornamental ones and windbreaks.
+This classification will include defensive hedges, ornamental hedges, and windbreak hedges.

 Finally, hedges can also be classified according to their height.
-We will thus have woody border hedges, medium-sized hedges and tall hedges or hedges; the latter exceeded in height only by those windbreaks.
+We will thus have woody border hedges, medium-sized hedges and tall hedges or hedges; the latter are exceeded in height only by windbreak hedges.

-These last two subdivisions are not based only on the use made by man, but, first of all, on the study of the characteristics of plants; characteristics that are the basis of their use.
-However, the use that can be made of a plant is strictly related to the size that the plant can reach; in this sense these last two classifications interpenetrate each other.
+These last two subdivisions are not based only on the use made by man, but, first of all, on the study of the characteristics of plants; characteristics that are then the basis of their use.
+However, the use that can be made of a plant is strictly related to the size that plant can reach; in this sense these last two classifications interpenetrate each other.
 For example, it is clear that a defensive hedge must have an adequate size.
-These classifications will also give us the possibility to list and treat many species of plants used to make up the various types of hedges.
+These classifications will also give us the possibility of listing and dealing with many species of plants used to constitute the various types of hedges.

-Hedges can be divided into two large groups: natural and artificial ones.
+Hedges can be divided into two large groups: natural and artificial.

-The former are mostly devoid of any human intervention and their origin is always spontaneous, while the latter are established by the will of man.
-Artificial hedges are in turn divisible into two subgroups, consisting of free and educated hedges.
+The former are mostly free from any human intervention and their origin is always spontaneous, while the latter are created by human will.
+Artificial hedges can be divided into two subgroups, made up of free hedges and educated hedges.

-b) The artificial hedges they are planted by man according to his own taste and the function they must perform.
-Generally this type of hedges are formed by plants of a single species because, if different plants or plants belonging to different species were placed on the same row, at a short distance from each other, it could create an unpleasant aesthetic appearance.
-In fact, for example, the coloring of the leaves of the common cypress and the oriental thuya differ in tone, and this marked difference stands out particularly, even from a distance, if we place these two plants side by side in a hedge.
+b) Artificial hedges are planted by man according to his own taste and the function they have to perform.
+Generally this type of hedge is formed by plants of a single species because, if different plants or plants belonging to different species were placed in the same row, a short distance from each other, an unpleasant aesthetic appearance could be created.
+In fact, for example, the color of the leaves of the common cypress and the oriental thuya differ in shade, and this marked difference stands out particularly, even from a distance, if we place these two plants side by side in a hedge.

-Furthermore, it has an unpleasant effect when deciduous essences, such as Maclura, are planted alongside other evergreens, such as Pyracantha.
+Again, an unpleasant effect occurs when deciduous trees, such as Maclura, are planted next to evergreen trees, such as Pyracantha.

-It is not advisable to form hedges with plants of different kinds also for physiological reasons: in fact some plants have a higher growth rate than others.
-Thus the former, vegetating more rapidly, would alter the harmonious vision of the whole and would certainly occupy the space of the plants with a slower growth rate, up to overwhelm them and make them succumb.
-A typical example of plants with different growth rates is the pittospore and the glossy privet, which do not have to grow together for this very reason, even if the color of their foliage coincides and would make them associate.
+It is not advisable to form hedges with plants of different types also for physiological reasons: in fact some plants have a greater growth speed than others.
+Thus the former, growing more quickly, would alter the harmonious vision of the whole and would certainly occupy the space of the plants with a slower growth rate, to the point of overwhelming them and causing them to succumb.
+A typical example of plants with different growth rates is given by pittosporum and glossy privet, which must not grow together for this very reason, even if the color of their foliage coincides and would make them associate.

-Artificial hedges are divided into free and polite.
+Artificial hedges are divided into free and educated ones.

-b1) In free hedges man is limited to the plant, after which the plants are free to develop in height and width, without man having to intervene with pruning to contain them.
-This category includes windbreak hedges.
-Even in gardens we can meet free hedges in the form of isolated bushes, formed by plants of modest height.
+b1) In free hedges man limits himself to the planting, after which the plants are free to develop in height and width, without man having to intervene with pruning to contain them.
+Windbreak hedges fall into this category.
+Even in gardens we can find free hedges in the form of isolated bushes, formed by plants of modest height.

-b2) In polite hedges human intervention is more marked; in fact it manifests itself with periodic pruning, designed to keep the plants in a specific shape, with weeds eradication, periodic fertilization, watering during the dry season, pesticide and fungicide treatments if the animal attack or the fungal infection is so serious as to compromise the aesthetics and / or the lifespan of the plants.
-This group includes all cultivated hedges, even if they have different functions such as defensive ones, those for borders etc., which will be treated later.
+b2) In educated hedges human intervention is more marked; in fact it is manifested with periodic pruning, aimed at keeping the plants in a certain shape, with interventions of weeding, periodic fertilization, watering during the dry season, anti-parasitic and anti-cryptogamic treatments if the animal attack or fungal infection is so serious as to compromise the aesthetics and/or the survival of the plants.
+This group includes all cultivated hedges, even if they have different functions such as defensive ones, those for borders, etc., which will be discussed later.

 2) CLASSIFICATION BASED ON THE FUNCTION THAT THE HEDGE MUST PERFORM

-The functions that hedges must perform are essentially two: that of enclosing and that of decorating; each of these two functions is fulfilled by different plants with different characteristics.
-In some areas particularly beaten by winds, the need has arisen to place high protective barriers; this barrier is called a windbreak.
+The functions that hedges must perform are essentially two: that of fencing and that of decorating; each of these two functions is performed by different plants with different characteristics.
+In some areas particularly beaten by the wind, the need has arisen to place high protective barriers; this barrier is called windbreak.

-The hedges also have another function, the ornamental one; these hedges are created only for an aesthetic use.
-We can say that the hedges are the stroke of the landscape architect’s pen.
-In fact, the land where the hedge will rise can be considered as a hypothetical white sheet on which the hedges will draw, for example, long green corridors designed to divide the garden into several sectors, within which there could be other hedges to delimit the flower beds, making them the drawing is more evident.
-The flower beds could be isolated and unique, forming large flat geometric figures, for example, or they could be symmetrical with respect to other flower beds, etc. The flowerbeds could be used as mosaic tiles: the set of their designs can give life to a new and complex figure.
+Hedges also have another function, the ornamental one; these hedges are created only for aesthetic use.
+We can say that hedges are the pen stroke of the landscape architect.
+In fact, the land where the hedge will be built can be considered as a hypothetical white sheet on which the hedges will draw, for example, long green corridors to divide the garden into several sectors, within which there could be other hedges to delimit the flowerbeds, making the design more evident.
+The flowerbeds could be isolated and unique, forming for example large flat geometric figures, or they could be symmetrical with respect to other flowerbeds, etc. The flowerbeds could be used as tiles in a mosaic: the set of their designs could give life to a new and complex figure.

-These hedges necessarily have larger dimensions than the previous ones, so they are built with different plants with higher development.
-They can be considered the ideal setting for the garden.
-The hedges also give a small garden that regularity, that geometric order, which constitutes the right combination of art and nature.
+These hedges are necessarily larger than the previous ones, so they are made with different plants with higher development.
+They can be considered the ideal frame of the garden.
+Hedges also give to a small garden that regularity, that geometric order, which constitutes the right combination between art and nature.

-The ornamental hedges must not be understood only as a play of lines, symmetries and flat geometric figures; in this meaning must be included also and above all solid figures, geometric and otherwise.
-Wonderful prunings have transformed the plants into three-dimensional figures that give the garden a fantastic and classic look together.
-The creation of solid figures using plants has given life to a real art: topiary art.
+Ornamental hedges should not be understood only as games of lines, symmetries and flat geometric figures; in this sense, solid figures, both geometric and non-geometric, should also be included.
+Wonderful prunings have transformed plants into three-dimensional figures that give the garden a fantastic and classic look at the same time.
+The creation of solid figures using plants has given rise to a true art: topiary art.

-In addition, hedges can provide a natural backdrop in front of which statues, busts, etc. can be placed.
-In this case the hedge can be pruned appropriately so that it becomes a kind of niche.
-So, as Pietro Porcinai (1910-1986), the great Florentine landscape architect, used to say, nature conforms to art; this is the task that man must perform, thus leaving his most beautiful imprint on nature itself.
-For such demanding tasks, we must choose plants with certain characteristics that ensure these formidable results.
+Furthermore, hedges can be a natural background in front of which to place statues, busts, etc. In this case, the hedge can be pruned appropriately so as to transform itself into a sort of niche.
+Therefore, as Pietro Porcinai (1910-1986), a great Florentine landscape artist, said, nature conforms to art; this is the task that man must carry out, thus leaving his most beautiful imprint on nature itself.
+For such demanding tasks, it is necessary to choose plants with certain characteristics that ensure these formidable results.

-Garden of the villa Gamberaia – Parterre – Settignano Florence
+Gamberaia Villa Garden – Parterre – Settignano Florence

 The most used plant to obtain “flat geometries” is undoubtedly boxwood (Buxus sempervirens).
-This species of boxwood is a plant that has a very slow development speed, never reaches large dimensions and for these two reasons it lends itself very well to form ornamental hedges of modest size, such as those found at the edge of flower beds or that delimit paths. or driveways.
-Boxwood is also widely used because, thanks to periodic pruning, it assumes a very compact habit and is devoid of thorns.
+This species of boxwood is a plant that has a very slow growth rate, it never reaches large dimensions and for these two reasons it is very suitable for forming ornamental hedges of modest dimensions, such as those found at the edges of flowerbeds or that border paths or driveways.
+Boxwood is also widely used because, thanks to periodic pruning, it takes on a very compact shape and is thornless.
 In fact, it plays a leading role in the history of Italian gardens.

 Among the plants that can be used to frame the garden to form solid figures I remember the yew, the holm oak and the cypress.

-The plants to be used to make up these types of ornamental hedges must always be chosen among those of the Italian flora such as boxwood, laurel (Laurus nobilis), yew (Taxus baccata), holm oak (Quercus ilex) etc.
+The plants to be used to create these types of ornamental hedges must always be chosen from those of the Italian flora such as, in fact, boxwood, laurel (Laurus nobilis), yew (Taxus baccata), holm oak (Quercus ilex) etc.

 c) THE WINDBREAKS

-Plants that can be used to build windbreaks must have certain characteristics.
-They are: rapid development, compactness, elasticity and height.
-The height, together with the elasticity, is certainly a very important quality, because the width of the coverage offered by the windbreak depends on it.
+Plants that can be used to form windbreaks must have certain characteristics.
+These are: rapid growth, compactness, elasticity and height.
+Height, together with elasticity, is certainly a very important quality, because the extent of the coverage offered by the windbreak depends on it.
 In fact, the protected area is equal to ten times the height of the windbreak.
 This function is performed more by rows of trees than by actual hedges.
-A fairly common wind barrier is formed by rows of Italian cypress (Cupressus sempervirens).
-This plant has a compact crown, of good height and above all a fair elasticity, a basic feature to resist even the most impetuous wind.
+A fairly common windbreak is made up of rows of Italian cypress (Cupressus sempervirens).
+This plant has a compact crown, good height and above all a fair amount of elasticity, a basic characteristic for resisting even the strongest winds.

-The Italian cypress can also be used to build tall hedges because, like many species of cypresses, it tolerates pruning quite well.
-Many other plants of the Cupressaceae family are used to form hedges or high barriers; among these the Leyland cypress (Cupressocyparis X Leylandii) stands out.
+The Italian cypress can also be used to create tall hedges because, like many species of cypress, it tolerates pruning quite well.
+Many other plants of the Cupressaceae family are used to create tall hedges or barriers; among these, the Leyland cypress (Cupressocyparis X Leylandii) stands out.
 This plant is particularly rustic, very resistant to pruning and indifferent to any type of soil.
-Furthermore, among its peculiarities there is a high rapidity of growth.
+Furthermore, among its peculiarities there is a high speed of growth.

-We can also mention the Monterey cypress (Cupressus macrocarpa) as a windbreak tree, which is mainly used in coastal areas due to its resistance to brackish wind.
+We can also mention the Monterey cypress (Cupressus macrocarpa) as a windbreak tree, which is used especially in coastal areas for its resistance to salty winds.

-In marine areas the Eucalyptus is equally widespread as a windbreak tree, both for its rapid growth and for its resistance to brackish winds, and, above all, because near the sea the temperature remains mild, an indispensable aspect for this species, which can not stand too intense cold.
+In marine areas, the Eucalyptus is equally widespread as a windbreak tree, both for its rapid growth, for its resistance to salty winds and, above all, because near the sea the temperature remains mild, an essential aspect for this species, which cannot tolerate excessively intense cold.

-In many areas of Italy it is common to use cypress poplar, which is a very common variety of black poplar, to create windbreak barriers.
-This plant is called “cypress” poplar because it has a columnar bearing, branches very close to the trunk and therefore a very compact crown, reminiscent of the common cypress.
-It also has in common with the cypress the flexibility of the trunk and a good height.
-Cypress poplar is a fast growing plant that thrives and develops especially in constantly humid areas.
+In many areas of Italy, it is common to use the cypress poplar, which is a very common variety of black poplar, to create windbreaks.
+This plant is called the “cypress” poplar because it has a columnar shape, branches very close to the trunk and therefore a very compact crown, reminiscent of the common cypress.
+It also has in common with the cypress the flexibility of the trunk and a fair height.
+The cypress poplar is a fast-growing plant that thrives and develops especially in constantly humid areas.

-3) THE CLASSIFICATION BASED ON THE HEIGHT OF THE HEDGES
+3) CLASSIFICATION BASED ON THE HEIGHT OF THE HEDGES

-A further subdivision of the hedges is based precisely on the height of the hedges themselves: low or decorative hedges and high hedges or hedges.
-In fact, when the hedges do not reach forty centimeters in height, we should speak more precisely of woody border.
-The woody borders are made up of plants that do not reach great heights per se, such as boxwood, and must only fulfill an ornamental function.
-The difference between wooden borders and hedges of modest or medium height, on the one hand, and tall hedges or hedges, on the other, lies in the fact that the former allow the observer to dominate them, given their modest height, while the latter have precisely the task of closing the view on what is present “beyond”.
+A further subdivision of hedges is based on the height of the hedges themselves: low or decorative hedges and tall hedges or hedges.
+In reality, when hedges do not reach forty centimeters in height, we should more precisely speak of a woody border.
+Woody borders are made up of plants that do not reach great heights in themselves, such as boxwood, and must only fulfill an ornamental function.
+The difference between woody borders and hedges of modest or medium height, on the one hand, and tall hedges or hedges, on the other, lies in the fact that the former allow the observer to overlook them, given their modest height, while the latter have the task of closing the view of what is present "beyond".

-Among the species most used to build woody borders we remember Mahonia, Berberis thumbergi atroporpurea, the euonymus (Evonymus), lavender (Lavandula), Santolina chamaecyparissus, thyme (Thymus vulgaris) etc.
+Among the most commonly used species to create woody borders we can mention Mahonia, Berberis thumbergi atroporpurea, spindle (Evonymus), lavender (Lavandula), Santolina chamaecyparissus, thyme (Thymus vulgaris), etc.

-The high hedges are made up of plants that in nature have a bearing of several meters, such as the holm oak (Quercus Ilex), which easily reaches 20-25 meters in height with a crown diameter that can reach 15.
+Tall hedges are made up of plants that in nature have a growth habit of several metres, such as the holm oak (Quercus Ilex), which easily reaches 20-25 metres in height with a crown diameter that can reach 15 metres.

-Dates these characteristics, it is self-evident that it will be used for large hedges that can reach 6-8 meters or more, or to form isolated solid geometric figures such as truncated cone or spherical, dimensionally considerable.
+Given these characteristics, it is obvious that it will be used for large hedges that can reach 6-8 metres or more, or to form isolated solid geometric figures such as truncated cones or spherical ones, which are always dimensionally significant.

-Among the plants that are often used to build this type of hedges, the cypress and cherry laurel (Prunus laurocerasus) stand out.
-The latter plant is widely cultivated in urban areas because it tolerates polluted environments.
+Among the plants that are often used to create this type of hedge, the most notable are: cypress and cherry laurel (Prunus laurocerasus).
+This last plant is widely cultivated in urban areas because it tolerates polluted environments.

-The cherry laurel grows quickly and is used for hedges that can reach 3-4 metres in height and more.
-The cherry laurel, like the holm oak and cypress, is an evergreen plant.
-Hedges with ornamental value can be created with these plants: for example, they can be used to create real green walls at the edge of the garden, to frame the garden itself, or to create large isolated figures.
-But to achieve these effects one must have a large garden, and suitable means to reach the top of the plants.
+The cherry laurel grows quickly and is used for hedges that can reach and exceed 3-4 meters in height.
+The cherry laurel, like the holm oak and the cypress, is an evergreen plant.
+With these plants you can create hedges that have ornamental value: for example, with them you can create real green walls at the edges of the garden, to frame the garden itself, or you can create large isolated figures.
+However, to obtain these effects you need a large garden, and suitable means to reach the top of the plants.

 BIBLIOGRAPHICAL REFERENCES